Cricket-Australia farewells "legend" Warne at MCG memorial

 By Ian Ransom

-MELBOURNE, March 30 (Reuters) - Australian cricketer Shane Warne was farewelled at a state memorial at the Melbourne Cricket Ground on Wednesday where tens of thousands of people gathered to remember one of the game's finest players at his home stadium.
+MELBOURNE, March 30 (Reuters) - Shane Warne was remembered as a cricketing genius and maverick entertainer at a state memorial at the Melbourne Cricket Ground on Wednesday where tens of thousands of people gathered to pay tribute to one of the game's finest players.

-A private funeral service was held for Warne's closest friends and family in Melbourne last week but all were invited to Wednesday's televised memorial where his father Keith mourned the loss of "a loving and caring son" and his former team mates remembered a fierce and mischievous competitor.
+A private funeral was held for Warne's family and closest friends in Melbourne last week but all were invited to Wednesday's televised memorial where his father Keith mourned the loss of "a loving and caring son" and his former team mates remembered a fierce and mischievous competitor.

-"Shane said of himself, 'I smoked, I drank and I played a little cricket,'" Keith Warne said in his eulogy.
+"Shane said of himself, 'I smoked, I drank and I played a little cricket,'" Keith Warne said in a eulogy at his son's home ground, where he took a hat-trick and his 700th test wicket.

 "Mate, your mother and I can't imagine a life without you.
 You have been taken too soon and our hearts are broken.
 Thank you for all you did for us."